eligrey/speculative-request-control/README.md

 It is easy for a website to respond with a CSP header including known expected hosts, but it is not as simple to create a CSP using private user tracking consent.
 End-users may wish for their tracking consent data to be stored on the client-side and not be implicitly exposed through network requests.
 It is possible to create a client-side JavaScript library (e.g. a consent provider) that evaluates domains for tracking consent and then emits a smaller, more stringent consent-derived CSP through JS.

-Right now, all alternative solutions require consent state to be sent over the network.
+Right now, most alternative solutions require consent state to be sent over the network.

 ## API